giis-uniovi/retorch/README.md

 #### Create the Resource.json file
 The Resource file must be placed in the `retorchfiles/configurations/` and named with the system or test suite name, followed by `SystemResources.json`.
-This file contains a map with a series of resources, using their unique ResourceID as a key.
+This file contains a map with a series of Resources, using their unique ResourceID as a key.
 For each
 Resource the tester needs to specify the following attributes:
 - `resourceID`: A unique identifier for the Resource.
 - `replaceable`: A list of Resources that can replace the current one.